jealiasgar/static-image-server/README.md

 5. localhost:3000?grayscale&blur - Get a random image from the server with default width and height and filter of grayscale applied and blur of default value applied.
 6. localhost:3000?blur=10 - Get a random image from the server with default width and height and blur of value 10 applied (The value must be between 0.3 to 20).

-Note: The filters can be applied by specifying the width and height as well.
+Note: The filters can be applied by specifying the width and height as well.....